abdrahmansoltan/Learning-Notes/Data Structures & Algorithms/1-Data-Structures.md

 - If a user continues to append elements to a list, any reserved capacity will eventually be exhausted.
 In that case, the class requests a new, larger array from the system, and initializes the new array so that its prefix matches that of the existing smaller array.
   - > At that point in time, the old array is no longer needed, so it is reclaimed by the system.
   - We rely on a function named `getsizeof()` that is available from the sys module.
 This function reports the number of bytes that are being used to store an object in Python.
 For a list, it reports the number of bytes devoted to the array and other instance variables of the list, but not any space devoted to elements referenced by the list.
-  - Because a list is a referential structure, the result of getsizeof for a list instance only includes the size for representing its primary structure; it does not account for memory used by the objects that are elements of the list.
+  - Because a list is a referential structure, the result of `getsizeof` for a list instance only includes the size for representing its primary structure; it does not account for memory used by the objects that are elements of the list.

+##### How it works with capacity ?

+- As soon as the first element is inserted into the list, we detect a change in the underlying size of the structure.
+In particular, we see the number of bytes jump from 72 to 104, an increase of exactly `32 bytes`.
+Usually, we run on a `64-bit` machine architecture, meaning that each memory address is a `64-bit` number (i.e., `8 bytes`).
+We speculate that the increase of `32 bytes` reflects the allocation of an underlying array capable of storing four object references.
+This hypothesis is consistent with the fact that we do not see any underlying change in the memory usage after inserting the second, third, or fourth element into the list.
+  - `32 bytes = 4 \* 8 bytes(64bits)` --> 4 objects references

 ##### Implementing a Dynamic Array